nickolasrm/MoodleStudentDataScraper/README.md

    * URL: `url = "http://your_moodle.com"`
    * driver: `driver = chromedriver_file`
 4. Save it
-5. In the main folder run the following command `scrapy crawl moodle`
+5. In the main folder run the following command `python3 start.py`
+6. The scraped data is saved on a file named `__outputStudentData.csv`, you can open it on any Sheet reader app you want (e.g., LibreOffice Calc).